Delhi violence: AAP councillor Tahir Hussain charged with murder in IB officer’s death case

 Delhi Chief Minister Arvind Kejriwal responded to the allegations levelled against Hussain and said if anyone from his party is found guilty then he should be given double the normal punishment.
 Delhi Bharatiya Janata Party chief Manoj Tiwari claimed Aam Aadmi Party was protecting him.
 “The AAP councillor had made advance preparations for violence in Delhi, but the AAP is trying to cover it up,” he said.
 “The double standard of the AAP is exposed before the people.”

-BJP leader Kapil Sharma claimed phone call records between the chief minister and Hussain would prove their involvement in Ankit Sharma’s death.
-Sharma himself has been accused of making an incendiary speech before the violence broke out, although no FIR has been filed against him.
+BJP leader Kapil Mishra claimed phone call records between the chief minister and Hussain would prove their involvement in Ankit Sharma’s death.
+Mishra himself has been accused of making an incendiary speech before the violence broke out, although no FIR has been filed against him.

 At least 38 people have been killed and hundreds wounded in the violence that erupted.